 Suffer heatstroke even when it's not hot

-When devocalized animals are sold or relinquished without disclosure, those who buy or adopt them--unaware their pet's throat and airway have been compromised--may unwittingly cause the animal's death.
+When devocalized animals are sold or relinquished without disclosure, those who buy or adopt them--unaware their pet's swallowing and breathing could be impaired--may unwittingly cause the animal's death.

-Dry food increases the likelihood of choking, and exercise that other animals of the same breed and age would tolerate can prove fatal for those whose breathing has been impaired.
+Dry food can increase the likelihood of choking, and exercise that other animals of the same breed and age would tolerate may prove fatal for those whose breathing is compromised.

 What is the danger of damage to the larynx?
-Devocalization can result in permanent damage to the larynx, preventing it from closing properly.
+Voice-altering surgery can result in permanent damage to the larynx, preventing it from closing properly.
 Animals may inhale food, liquid or vomit into their lungs; that in turn can lead to pneumonia.

 Does the veterinarian’s level of skill remove risks?
 No. Surgical risks and potential complications are present regardless of the vet’s skill and experience or the instrument used, including scalpel, scissors, punch forceps or laser.

 What about “notching” or "clipping" the vocal cords?
 Is that safe?
-There is no safe way to devocalize an animal.
-Along with surgical risks such as infection, even a little scar tissue in the throat can have fatal results.
+These are just other words for "cutting."
+Vocal cord tissue must be cut in order to alter the voice, and there's no benign way to do that.
+Even a small cut bleeds and forms scars.
+Along with surgical risks such as infection, just a little scar tissue in the throat can have fatal results.

-Is recovery from devocalization surgery painful?
+Is recovery from voice-altering surgery painful?
 Although animals may be anesthetized during the procedure, anyone who has undergone surgery in the throat (or suffered strep!) can attest: Recovery is very painful.
 People can manage their own pain with medication or other palliative measures.
-However, animals rely on the goodwill and responsibility of their owners; not all dogs and cats receive proper post-operative care or pain relief.
+But animals rely on the goodwill and responsibility of their owners.
+Not all dogs and cats receive proper post-operative care or pain relief.

 What about spay/neuter?
 Isn’t that an elective surgery too?
-Yes, however devocalization subjects animals to serious risks but no benefit, not even a secure home.
+Yes, however voice-altering surgery subjects animals to serious risks but no benefit, not even a secure home.
 In contrast: